syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 ## Header Selection and Resize

- * We can select the individual phase header by click on Header twice.
+ * You can select the individual phase header by clicking on the header twice.
 For first click, the respective phase can select.

- * We can support to resize the individual phase header.
+ * You can support to resize the individual phase header.
 While resizing the phase, it has maintain 20px distances from Lane children.

  * The `NodeChangedEvent` will notify the `UnitHeight` and `UnitWidth` changes with their old and new values.
 Along with that, this event will give information about  interaction state.
 To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html)

- The following image illustrates how to select and resize the phase header.
+ The following image shows how to select and resize the phase header.

 ![Header Select and Resize](Swimlane-images/Header_Selection_Resize.gif).

 ## Phase header editing

-Diagram provides the support to edit phase headers at runtime.
-We achieve the header editing by double click event.
+The diagram provides the support to edit phase headers at runtime.
+You can achieve the header editing by double click event.
 Double clicking the header label will enables the editing of that.

-The following image illustrates how to edit the phase header.
+The following image shows how to edit the phase header.

 ![Phase Header Editing](Swimlane-images/Phase_Header_Edit.gif)